aleph2c/miros/doc/recipes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section I'll show you how you can use the miros library by layering more and more of its features into a simple program.
+This program will be arbitrary, it serves no purpose other than to show how to do the common things you will want to do when you build your own systems.

 .. contents::
   :local: